 Hollow fruit, like a cucumber hollow in middle, is a common issue.
 While edible in theory, if cucumbers are hollow inside, they may be slightly bitter and certainly won’t win any blue ribbons.
 Hollow cucumbers, or any hollow fruit, result from a combination of lacking nutrient absorption or surplus, irregular watering and/or inadequate pollination.

 Environmental conditions are the most likely cause for a cucumber that is hollow inside.
 Cucumbers prefer consistently moist conditions in the garden for optimal growth.
-If you’re experiencing a period of drought or you just haven’t been keeping up on the watering, this could very well be the reason for a cucumber hollow in the middle.
+If you’re experiencing a period of drought or you

 A surplus of nitrogen in the soil or low boron levels may result in hollow cucumbers.
 Too much nitrogen may make the fruit grow too rapidly, not allowing the interior of the cuke to keep up with the growth of the exterior.
 Reduce the amount of fertilizer being used to combat the issue of a cucumber with a hollow heart.